RLTF: Reinforcement Learning from Unit Test Feedback: Approach

 $Error$ refers to a situation where the generated code fails to compile or results in errors such as exceptions that prevent the program from functioning normally.
 This category can be further subdivided into syntax errors, index errors, type errors, among others.

 $Failure$ indicates that the generated code can be compiled or run, but it fails to meet the expected functional or performance requirements.
 This situation requires additional improvement or optimization of the program.
-A failing unit test usually manifests itself in this category.
+Code belonging to this category fails at least one unit test.

 $Pass$ implies that the generated code can be compiled and run successfully and meets the expected functional and performance requirements.
 This category indicates that the program has passed all unit tests and can be used without further modification.